panda-re/panda/panda/docs/manual.md

 too).
 Type `begin_record "replay_name"` to start the recording process, and use `end_record` to end it.

-Recording will create two files: `replay_name-rr-snp`, the VM snapshot at beginning of recording, and `replay_name-rr-nondet.log`, the log of all nondeterministic inputs.
-You need both of those to reproduce the segment of execution.
+Recording will create three files: `replay_name-rr-snp`, the VM snapshot at beginning of recording, `replay_name-rr-nondet.log`, the log of all nondeterministic inputs, and `replay_name-rr.cmd`, a file containing the command line used to run PANDA.
+You need the first two file to reproduce the segment of execution.
+The third file, `replay_name-rr.cmd`, can be used to verify arguments, such as memory size, to use in a replay.

 ### Replay